osrf/lrauv/README.md

 >configset micromodem.loadatstartup 0 bool persist
 >restart app
 ```
+This sets the micromodem to not load at startup. `persist` means you only need
+to do this once.
-This will pause for a bit, you might not be able to type right away.
+It will pause for a bit, you might not be able to type right away.

 Speed up 100 times for a bit to finish loading, before returning to normal
 speed.